akrisrn/v-no-doc/en/categories.md

 @commit: ea5e205

 :::
-This page gather all `.md` files grouped by tags.
+This page gather all `.md` files, and group them by tags.

 If you are looking some files grouped by subjects, please go to [](/en/archives.md "#").
 :::